nickbrandt/GitLab/doc/ci/multi_project_pipelines.md

 ### Limitations

-Because "bridge" jobs are a little different to regular jobs, it is not possible to use exactly the same configuration syntax here, as one would normally do when defining a regular job that will be picked by a runner.
+Because bridge jobs are a little different to regular jobs, it is not possible to use exactly the same configuration syntax here, as one would normally do when defining a regular job that will be picked by a runner.

 Some features are not implemented yet.
 For example, support for environments.

-[Configuration keywords](yaml/README.md) available for "bridge" jobs are:
+[Configuration keywords](yaml/README.md) available for bridge jobs are:

 - `trigger` (to define a downstream pipeline trigger)
 - `stage`